sojit/kube-k8s/Multi-node-k8-cluster/procedures.md

 ## Prerequisites for the setup
 1. Prepare VM's
-2. Disable Swap and enable IP forwarding.
+2. Disable Swap and enable bridge & IP forwarding.
-3. Install Docker Runtime.
+3. Install Container Runtime.
 4. Install k8 componenet on all nodes.